Fleckism/SecurityPlus/My linked notes/Assisted Lab Lesson 17 (29).md

 19. Select the **515 Support Local Admin Policy**.
 In the main pane, select the **Settings** tab.
 Select **Show all** and inspect the policy settings.

     This policy configures the domain-scope LocalAdmin security group as a member of the built-in administrators group (local machine scope) for each host that the policy applies to.
 The user account Bobby is a member of the LocalAdmin security group, so the effect of applying this policy to DevDept is to make Bobby a local administrator on MS1.
 Despite this privilege, Bobby should not be able to install or run software in C:\LABFILES.

+Comprehensive questions

+Does the AppLocker policy remove existing software?

+No, it does not remove installed software.